Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Recurrence relation

-To decouple several multiplets we simply note from \cite{SysoevaBykov} that
+To decouple several multiplets, we simply note from \cite{SysoevaBykov} that

 and the extra factors are exactly absorbed by the transformation of $q_0^{mn}$, hence the relation (\ref{rec}) stays the same.
-The effective constant $D q_{\rm IR}$ transforms in the same way as $q_0$, so (\ref{recnorm}) also stays the same.

-We note that the unknown correction $Z_c$ does not affect the renormalised partition function $\overline{Z}$. \paragraph{Remark.} From a formal observation (\ref{eqn:q-renorm-inrel-1}) follows an interesting result: the bare coupling constant is replaced with the renormalised one in the final recurrence relation.
+The effective constant $D q_{\rm IR}$ transforms in the same way as $q_0$, so (\ref{recnorm}) also stays the same. \paragraph{Remark.} An interesting result follows from the formal observation (\ref{eqn:q-renorm-inrel-1}): the bare coupling constant is replaced by the renormalised one in the final recurrence relation.
 Let us explain the appearance of the renormalised constant from a different point of view.
-As was shown in \cite{SysoevaBykov}, geometrically, a more fundamental form of (\ref{residuea}) is
+As shown in \cite{SysoevaBykov}, geometrically, a more fundamental form of (\ref{residuea}) is

-In particular, the $q^{nm}$ factor in (\ref{residuea}) appears from the ratio $Z_{\mathrm{class}}({\bm{a}})/Z_{\mathrm{class}}(\hat{\bm{a}})$ hidden in (\ref{eqn:zfull-lead}).
+In particular, the $q^{nm}$ factor in (\ref{residuea}) arises from the ratio $Z_{\mathrm{class}}({\bm{a}})/Z_{\mathrm{class}}(\hat{\bm{a}})$ hidden in (\ref{eqn:zfull-lead}).
 With the renormalisation performed in Subsection \ref{subsec:renormalisation}, it is natural to expect the replacement of the bare coupling constant with the effective one in the recurrence relation for the renormalised instanton partition function.
+Note also that the equation (\ref{eqn:zfull-lead}) keeps the same form when written in terms of the symmetric variables.